omberde1/personal-finance-analysis/README.md

 - **Personal_Finance.csv**: The dataset used in the analysis.
 - **Personal_Finance_Dashboard.pdf: A PDF file with all the dashboard images.
 - **Images**: Contains background and logo images used in the Power BI dashboards.
-- **sql_queries**: Folder containing SQL scripts for database setup, data loading, and various analysis queries.
+- **SQL Queries**: Folder containing SQL scripts for database setup, data loading, and various analysis queries.

 ## Key Features

 ### Power BI Dashboards
 - **KPIs**: Key performance indicators related to loan applications, funded amounts, payments received, interest rates, and debt-to-income ratios.
-- **Visualizations**: Includes line charts, bar charts, maps, tree maps, and donut charts to represent loan data trends, distributions, and breakdowns.
+- **Visualizations**: Includes line charts, bar charts, maps, tree maps, and pie charts to represent loan data trends, distributions, and breakdowns.
 - **DAX Measures**: Created multiple DAX measures for financial calculations such as MTD, PMTD, and MoM metrics.

 ### SQL Scripts